Zika Virus: Key facts

 - Aedes aegypti mosquitos are found in warmer climates and cannot survive cold weather.

-- Most Aedes albopictus mosquitoes can survive in cold climates.
+- Aedes albopictus mosquitos can survive in cooler climates.

 Aedes mosquitos can travel between regions by accidentally being transported by humans, such as in a vehicle or with cargo.